Rosie-ODonnell/Rosie-ODonnell/README.md

 I'm an alumna of [Founders and Coders](https://www.foundersandcoders.com/) bootcamp.

-I'm passionate about making the tech industry more accessible and about using the power of technology for good.
+I'm passionate about TDD, fast delivery, product-focussed engineers and making the tech industry more accessible.

 You can find me on Twitter at [\_roseodonnell](https://twitter.com/_roseodonnell/likes)